purplePRUD/Front-end-HTML-CSS-JAVASCRIPT-/README.md

+Hello, this is my vcard site!
-Hello, I tried to master REACT, but I didn't succeed...
+I tried to master REACT, but I didn't succeed...
 So HTML+CSS+JAVASCRIPT